-The O&M cost for Level I and II water supply system is the responsibility of the users.
+The O&M cost for Level I and II water supply systems is the responsibility of the users.
 It is mandatory that the community shall organize themselves into an association, which handles collection of water charges as well as O&M of the facility.
-However, most of the RWSAs and BWSAs reportedly had difficulty to manage the systems, since beneficiaries do not recognize the cost requirements.
-The monthly fees for Level I in the active association range from P4 to P21/household/month.
-For Level III system, the O&M cost is basically covered by the user's fees.
+However, most of the RWSAs and BWSAs reportedly has difficulty to manage the systems, since beneficiaries do not recognize the cost requirements.
+The monthly fees for Level I in the active association range from \$\mathbb{P}\$10 to \$\mathbb{P}\$40/household/month.
+For Level III systems, the O&M cost are basically covered by the user's fees.
 LWUA's policy is to make WDs financially viable, self-sufficient and be able to repay their loans obtained to improve water supply services.
-There are 2 WDs and 20 waterworks, which are currently operational in the province.
+There are 7 Level III water systems in the province; 2 WDs, 3 LGU-managed and 2 are managed by water cooperatives.

-The percentage of water fee to median monthly household income is about 1.01% for Level III, and less than 1% for Level II and Level I. Thus, the current water rates in all service levels are within an affordable range.
+The percentage of water fee to median monthly household income is about 3.23% for Level III, 1.07% for Level II and less than 1% for Level I. Thus, the current water rates in all service levels are within an affordable range.
 On the other hand, construction cost of household toilet seems to be expensive comparing with the family income.